richie598/java_webapp/README.md

 Releases
 --------
-The releases directory contains pre-built .war files for the three demo Servlets.
+The [releases][8] area above contains pre-built .war files for the three demo Servlets.

 Prerequisites
 -------------